Sum-in-7/Corporate-Alien/README.md

 Submission to the GMTK 2025 game jam
 Theme: Loop

-This game is a short memory game
+This game is a short memory game where you try to remember as many alien words as you can!

 # Game Description
 Welcome to your first day at Galactech Inc.!